I was born with a reading list I

 A Farewell to France, by Noel Barber, 1983.
 Out of print now, but maybe you could find it in a used book store.
 I’ve always had a fascination for France.
 This is a WW II story about a champagne house in France, the man who owns it, and his romance with a woman.
 The war intervenes, and it’s quite fascinating reading how they protect the wine.
 Definitely a pulp fiction book but with interesting historical aspects to it.

 Winter Wheat, by Mildred Walker, 1944.
 Reprinted in 1992 by a collective wanting to renew interest in some obscure but noteworthy books.
 One of my book club members is from Montana, and recommended this book.
 I ended up doing the review, and was quite taken with it.
 It’s historical fiction, about a young woman in the 1940’s, her relationship with her father and mother (who is a Russian immigrant) and her eventual job as a teacher in a extremely remote Montana town where she lives in a small room attached to the schoolhouse.
 No power.
 No phone.
-Amazing story of hardship and resiliance.
+Amazing story of hardship and resilience.

 The Piano Tuner, by David Mason, 2002.
 Fascinating glimpse into the history of Burma under British rule.
 About a rather aesthetic man, a piano tuner by trade, who is hired by the British government to go to Burma (not an easy feat in that time) to tune a piano in a very remote semi-military outpost, ravaged by war.
 Made me want to see that part of the world, though I doubt I ever will do so.